Rise for Brooking in Cabinet reshuffle

 He said Willow-Jean Prime would join Cabinet, meaning that for the first time in history half of people in Cabinet would be women.

-He said Brooking, the party's Finance and Expenditure Committee committee chairwoman, would be a Minister outside Cabinet, moving into the position left vacant by Prime.
+He said Brooking, the party's Finance and Expenditure Committee committee chairwoman, would be a Minister outside Cabinet, picking up Oceans and Fisheries.

-Brooking has picked up the Oceans and Fisheries portfolio, and also associate roles in environment and immigration.

 There was an empty place around the 19-person Cabinet table thanks to Hipkins’ decision to fire Stuart Nash after he leaked confidential Cabinet information to two donors.